 What is black garlic?

-Most black garlic is produced by caramelizing fresh garlic—whole garlic bulbs are warmed for weeks.
+Most is produced by caramelising fresh garlic—whole garlic bulbs are warmed for weeks.
 It’s a break-down process involving slow sugar conversion into other compounds.
 The result is black cloves with a sweet, syrupy taste.
-This process does not involve fermentation with live bacteria but it’s still very tasty and beneficial.
+This process does not involve fermentation with live bacteria but it’s still tasty and beneficial.

 Unique taste

-The intense, deep taste is lingering with notes of dark caramel, fried onions, chocolate, a little bitterness, a slight molasses sweetness, and umami (a fifth taste describes as pleasant savory), plus some acidity.
-It has a soft, smooth and creamy texture, it’s a bit sticky like dates.
-And it melts in your mouth.
+How does it taste?
+Chocolate, a little bitterness, a slight molasses sweetness, and umami (described as pleasant savoury), plus some acidity.
+It has a soft, smooth and creamy texture, it’s a bit sticky like dates and it melts in your mouth.
 This stuff is not even close to fresh garlic.

-If you feel that the taste of raw garlic is too strong, then the much milder black garlic is a good option and it does not give you a bad breath.
-The first time I had black garlic was a total and unexpected surprise and I immediately fell in love with it.
+If you feel like the taste of raw garlic is too strong, then the much milder black kind is a good option and it does not give you a bad breath.
+The first time I had it was a total and unexpected surprise and I immediately fell in love with it.

 How to use black garlic?

 The complex and delicious taste makes it easy to use in cooking.
 You can use it similarly as roasted garlic.
-Black garlic is also an excellent decoration of dishes.
+It’s is also an excellent decoration of dishes.
 Here are some suggestions:

-- Make a puree from black garlic cloves and oil.
+• Make a puree from the black cloves and oil.
 The puree makes the taste more pronounced.
 Use it as a bread-spread or rub it onto meat before roasting.
 It can also be added to cream-based sauces.

-- When pasta is boiled—just before serving—throw in a few whole or chopped cloves of black garlic.
+• When pasta is boiled—just before serving—throw in a few whole or chopped cloves.
 It makes simple pasta dishes look and taste really cool.

 Buying black garlic